blocksds/sdk/docs/content/technical/filesystem.md

 Open "Emu settings".
 The "DSi mode" and "DLDI" tabs let you select the folders to use as root of the filesystems (or the filesystem images to be used, if you prefer that).

+You don't need to patch the ROM with any special DLDI to use the Slot-1 emulation, melonDS does it automatically when you load the ROM.

 ### no$gba